asaikali/remote-mcp-protocol/docker/TECHNICAL.md

 ### Port Conflicts

-**Detection**: The script detects `docker compose up` failures and suggests port conflicts as a likely cause.
+**Detection**: The script detects `docker compose up` failures and generically suggests port conflicts as a likely cause, without actually detecting whether port conflicts are the real issue.
+It provides helpful guidance by suggesting the most common cause of startup failures.

 **Resolution**: Users modify `.env.local` or use shell environment overrides:
 ```bash